unoplatform/Uno.Telerik.UI-For-UWP/README.md

 * For VS Code, you can open the `SDKExamples\SDKExamples\` folder directly in Code and select SDKExamples.csproj as the startup project.
 * For Rider, open the `SDKExamples\SDKExamples\SDKExamples.sln` directly and select your desired platform to run.

+> [!NOTE]
-> NOTE: Everything below is the original README from the Telerik UI for UWP project.
+> Everything below is the original README from the Telerik UI for UWP project.

+---

 # Progress Telerik UI for UWP